yewzijian/3DFeatNet/Readme.md

 ### Training

-Code to generate the training data, as well as to train the network will be uploaded at a later date.
+Code to train the network will be uploaded soon.

 ### Inference on Example data